minyez/minyez.github.io/_posts/2023-05-21-migrate-jekyll-from-gp-to-netlify/2023-05-21-migrate-jekyll-from-gp-to-netlify.md

 click "Change site name" and type in a meaningful site name.
 For my case, the site name is `minyez`, making the website `minyez.netlify.app`.

-I am bothering with custom domain at present.
+I am not bothering with custom domain at present.

 ## Summary